MateuszMasternak/HomeBudgetTracker/README.md

 * Postgres database
 * Docker setup
 * Image upload for transaction to AWS S3
-* Presigned URL in image-related response
-* Cloudfront with caching for images
+* Cloudfront signed URL with caching in database for image-related response (Presigned S3 URL and Cloudfront default URL are also available by environment variable value)

 ## In Progress or Planned
 * Transaction details, including saving data related to the exchange
 * Import transactions from a file (probably CSV, maybe PDF)
 * More secure authentication
-* Signed Cloudfront URLs
 * Frontend (probably Vue + PrimeVue for UI - already have one in the other repository, but it has implemented only a few features and is not up to date)
 ![hbt_fe_demo.gif](hbt_fe_demo.gif)